TheWarolf/Voron-Personal-Mods/V2/Long_Mantis_Toolhead/Sailfin_Mount/Readme.md

-This is a mod to allow for mounting of Sailfin extruder on a regular Mantis toolhead.
+This is a mod to allow for mounting of Sailfin extruder on a regular Mantis toolhead. **(Repo is WIP)**

 ## Prints needed
 - *sailfin_carriage.stl*